-The Borough Planning Commission acts as the platting authority and may adopt and publish rules and regulations regarding planning administration.
-The BPC staff reviews requests for plans, subdivisions, and streets (except for the City of Kotzebue) according to Title 8 of the NAB Code.
+The Planning Department acts as the platting authority and may adopt and publish rules and regulations regarding new development.
+The planning staff reviews requests for plans, subdivisions, and development (except for the City of Kotzebue) according to Title 8 of the NAB Code.
 Protection of subsistence resources shall be given the highest priority.

 The Planning Department implements land use regulation according to Title 9 of NAB Code (except for the City of Kotzebue).
-Permits include commercial transporters (e.g. hunting, camping, rafting), resource development (e.g. mining, natural gas), community infrastructure (e.g. utilities, schools, public buildings, roads, multi-family housing units), temporary-use airstrips, and archaeological exploration/assessment.
+Permits include resource development (e.g. mining, natural gas), community infrastructure (e.g. utilities, schools, public buildings, roads, multi-family housing units, gravel extraction).

-The NAB Planning Department and Borough Planning Commission review requests for easements and rights-of-way involving NAB property according to Title 2.48 of the NAB Code.
+The Planning Department reviews requests for easements and rights-of-way within the Borough, according to Title 2.48 of the NAB Code.

 Subsistence Mapping Project

-The Planning Department initiated a subsistence mapping project in 2011, and planned to be completed around May of 2015.
+The Planning Department completed a subsistence mapping project in 2015.
 Learn More